How do our brains let us share ideas?

 Our research approaches these questions about human communication from two avenues.
 First, we conduct insightful behavioral experiments to discover the factors that enhance, limit, or differentiate our communicative capacities.
 Second, we utilize sensitive, state-of-the-art technologies for human brain imaging (including structural and functional MRI, EEG, and neuromodulatory techniques) to understand the dynamic neural systems that support communicative behaviors.
 Our approach is grounded in a systems neuroscience framework — we want to understand whether complex communicative behaviors like speech and language can be understood as extensions of general-purpose processes for perception and learning.

-Communication neuroscience is a topic that cuts across disciplines: neuroscience, linguistics, speech-language pathology, psychology, cognitive science, audiology, computer science, engineering, education, and others.
+Communication neuroscience is a topic that spans multiple disciplines: neuroscience, linguistics, speech-language pathology, psychology, cognitive science, audiology, computer science, engineering, education, and others.
 Moreover, our research technologies are inherently multi-modal.
 Our lab’s research draws on the diverse strengths and expertise of our students and staff to accomplish our science.